Government and Public Sector Lawyers Division’s

-- Encourage the nomination of deserving under-represented lawyers for the Dorsey, Hodson, and Nelson Awards.
+1. Encourage the nomination of deserving under-represented lawyers for the Dorsey, Hodson, and Nelson Awards.

-- Encourage the nomination of under-represented lawyers to council positions.
+2. Encourage the nomination of under-represented lawyers to council positions.

-- Purchase tickets and/or advertise for the Spirit of Excellence Awards luncheon sponsored by the Commission on Racial and Ethnic Diversity in the Profession held during the Midyear Meeting and the Margaret Brent Awards luncheon sponsored by the Commission on Women in the Profession held during the Annual Meeting.
+3. Encourage GPSLD leaders’ attendance at the Spirit of Excellence Awards luncheon sponsored by the Commission on Racial and Ethnic Diversity in the Profession held during the Midyear Meeting and the Margaret Brent Awards luncheon sponsored by the Commission on Women in the Profession held during the Annual Meeting.

-- Consider promoting various initiatives to facilitate the ability of first-time attendees to meet new and existing members, including mentoring arrangements.
+6. Consider promoting various initiatives to facilitate the ability of first-time attendees to meet new and existing members, including mentoring arrangements.